zx80/flask-simple-auth/README.md

 HTTP Digest authentication based on [flask-HTTPAuth](https://pypi.org/project/Flask-HTTPAuth/).

-Note that the implementation relies on *sessions*, which may required the `SECRET_KEY` option to be set to something.
+Note that the implementation relies on *sessions*, which may require the `SECRET_KEY` option to be set to something.
 The documentation states that server-side sessions are needed because of some security issue.
 I disagree on that ground: the *nonce* and *opaque*